Kurdish leader in Syria calls for diplomatic solutions to conflict with Turkey

 The proposed reactivation of the 1998 Adana Agreement between Turkey and Syria, aimed at addressing security concerns along their shared border, could have serious ramifications for the Kurdish region.

-Associated Press writer Stella Martany in Irbil, Iraq, contributed to this report.
+Associated Press writers Stella Martany in Irbil, Iraq, and Robert Badendieck in Istanbul contributed to this report.

 Hogir Abdo, The Associated Press